 - Dealing with the emotional impact

 Getting your finances back on track is perhaps the most straightforward.
-Banks, credit card companies, and other creditors have procedures in place to deal with victims.
+Banks, credit card companies, and other creditors have procedures to deal with victims.

-- Contact your bank and loan company (and other creditors) to report missing cards and fraudulent activity.
+- Contact your banking company (and other creditors) to report missing cards and fraudulent activity.